klangman/CinnamonBurnMyWindows/README.md

 # CinnamonBurnMyWindows

-Window create and destroy effects for the Cinnamon desktop based on the Gnome extension Burn-my-Windows
+Window open and close effects for the Cinnamon desktop based on the Gnome extension Burn-my-Windows

 ![screen shot](CinnamonBurnMyWindows@klangman/screenshot.png)